anish2gr1-lgtm/blinkit/README.md

 2.Some products had high availability but low sales and poor ratings, which pointed to overstocking and low customer preference.
 3.Customer ratings showed a strong relationship with sales performance.

+# Screenshots
+Show what the dashboard looks like -